Why Do I Keep Saying Sorry? Learning to Break the Apology Cycle.

 Why?
 The reframe moves away from the negative aspect of an oversight and towards the constructive action of the other person in bringing the matter to your attention.

-Final thoughts - Sorry In It's Rightful Place
+Final thoughts - 'Sorry' In It's Rightful Place

 Advocating for a shift from chronic apologies to a gratitude-focused communication style is not to undermine the value of a sincere apology in certain situations.